joelouthan/Theologicus/src/genesis/genesis09-18-29.md

 Look at the power of God when we sin and yet trust in God:

->Psalms 51:7 (CSB) Purify me with hyssop, and I will be clean;
+>Psalm 51:7 (CSB) Purify me with hyssop, and I will be clean;
 wash me, and I will be whiter than snow.

->Psalms 103:12 (CSB) As far as the east is from the west, so far has he removed our transgressions from us.
+>Psalm 103:12 (CSB) As far as the east is from the west, so far has he removed our transgressions from us.